 The process is so simple to sell your car it should be how every dealer does business.
 You arrive, pull into labeled spots to park and walk inside.
 You are met by a genuinely nice person who gets your process started.
 Seriously, someone at a dealer happy to help and waiting for you to walk in not shark attacking the car lot.

-Having already purchased a new vehicle the Genesis was at a cross roads with our ownership priority.
-So a few days after that initial visit we called the “sales person” who helped us and when he didn’t answer we left a message at the number he gave us.
-Turns out it is his cell phone, he called back within and hour.
+Having already purchased a new vehicle the Genesis was at a crossroads with our ownership priority.
+So a few days after that initial visit we called the “salesperson” who helped us and when he didn’t answer we left a message at the number he gave us.
+Turns out it is his cell phone, he called back within an hour.
 He called from home, on his day off from work, sick.
 Answered my questions about the sale process, thanks us for calling him and offered to answer any more questions we had.
-That’s why “sales person” has been in quotes for this entire article.
+That’s why “salesperson” has been in quotes for this entire article.
 He was at no point trying to sell me something, yet provided the best customer service I have ever had at a dealership.

 The sales process was just as simple.
 Drive in, go to the business office, it for some paperwork and voila done.
 Quicker than Dominos and their 30 minutes or less promise.